jrutley/ReviewManagement/README.md

 Add tests on front end
 Add tests on back end
-Add Customer ability to add a review to a product
+Wire up something on the front end to call the CustomerReviewController Add Customer ability to add a review to a product
 Add Vendor ability to retrieve reviews
 Add Vendor ability to sort reviews